 We strongly suggest you also read our section titled “4 ways to reduce the cost of your carpet installation” as we have some great actionable tips for you.

 This will depend on the retailer but the going rate is around £30.
 For those living in London, the charge might be higher.
-For example, S&C carpets currently charge a £60 delivery fee if you reside within the M25.
+For example, S&C carpets currently charge a £45 delivery fee if you live in central London.
 If your retailer is more than 30 miles away, you should also expect additional fees per extra mile.
 Some smaller businesses offer free pick up and delivery but in reality, it’s not free, you have to pay for their time and fuel either as an extra fee or by paying more per square metre for the installation.